bjornmeansbear/lectureScripts/ClimateDesigners.md

 what do you care about

-Drawdown.org > what does the most for drawing down carbon

 provide resources for all designers to take take climate action with their work...

-desinging is deciding!?

-±±±±±±±±±±±±±±±±±±±±±±±±±±±±

 ## extras

 A quick preface: Climate designers is the initial work of Sarah Harrison and Marc Obrien... they're the main organizers and instrgators of the climatedesigner.org stuff, as well as the networking site, <https://climate-designers.mn.co/> … And then Eric Benson and I are helping to get the educators stuff off the ground.
 We're still working on that side of things!

-So I start with bau erdern